 I am a business Mediator, Arbitrator, and dispute resolution lawyer.
 My professional practice revolves around business-to-business dispute resolution from diverse perspectives.
-I actively represent clients as their attorney-advocate in commercial arbitration and mediation proceedings; I serve regularly as neutral Arbitrator or Mediator on the commercial panels of neutrals of several national and international ADR forums, including the American Arbitration Association, the International Centre for Dispute Resolution, Resolute Systems, the National Arbitration Forum, the Nassau County Bar Association ADR Panels, and others, as well as run a private neutral arbitration and mediation practice.
+For over 35 years, I actively represented clients as their attorney-advocate in commercial litigation, arbitration, and mediation proceedings; for over 20 years, I have served regularly as neutral Arbitrator or Mediator on the commercial panels of neutrals of several national and international ADR forums, including the American Arbitration Association, the International Centre for Dispute Resolution, Resolute Systems, the Nassau County Bar Association ADR Panels, and others, as well as run a private neutral arbitration and mediation practice.
 I am a member of several bar associations' dispute resolution sections; a past Chair of the Nassau County Bar Association Alternative Dispute Resolution (ADR) Law Committee; a Charter Member of the NYAMA (NY Academy of Mediators & Arbitrators, and member of its Executive Committee); a member of the NADN (National Academy of Distinguished Neutrals); a Fellow of the College of Commercial Arbitrators (CCA; and Vice-Chair of its Law Firm CLE Committee); and a member of the NY State Dispute Resolution Association (NYSDRA).
 I also have taught ADR Law as an Adjunct Professor at St. John's University School of Law.

-More than fifteen years of service as a neutral -- Arbitrator and Mediator.
-Commercial litigator for over 30 years (ceased court litigation ~2010 in favor of ADR); more than 25 years' experience representing clients in ADR matters, principally arbitration and mediation.
+More than twenty years of service as a neutral -- Arbitrator and Mediator.
+Commercial litigator for over 30 years (ceased court litigation ~2010 in favor of ADR); more than 30 years' experience representing clients in ADR matters, principally arbitration and mediation.
 During the past fifteen years, the majority of my business dispute resolution law practice has been in representing clients in ADR; since 2010, it is essentially 100%.
+Now my law practice consumes less than 10% of my time.
 Formerly a partner in a medium-sized Long Island law firm, where I practiced for fourteen years; now in solo practice, partly to avoid conflicts of interest (with my law partners' clients), disclosure of which might preclude me from accepting appointments as neutral Arbitrator or Mediator.
 Charter Member of NYAMA -- NY Academy of Mediators & Arbitrators (and member of its Executive Committee), and member of NADN.org -- National Academy of Distinguished Neutrals (there are only 56 members throughout NY State, 5 of whom are on L.I.).
 Fellow of the College of Commercial Arbitrators (CCA; Vice-Chair of its Law Firm CLE Committee).
 Past Adjunct Professor of ADR Law at St. John's University School of Law.

 Hourly rate for all time expended working on the matter, including mediation sessions, study time and other preparatory work, as well as travel time exceeding 1/2 hour each way.
 Up-front retainer, before work begins.
 Reimbursement of actual out-of-pocket expenses if incurred.
 Participants enter into written mediation or arbitration agreement that spells out the particulars.